hephaestus-compiler-project/eris-pldi-eval/README.md

 ### Importance of Type Shape Isomorphism

 To estimate the impact of type shape isomorphism, we perform two experiments.

 **Experiment 1 (Type pool reduction rate):**
-In the first experiment,
-we estimate the reduction rate in the type pool size performed by type shape isomorphism in the types of various APIs from popular Java libraries.
+We estimate the reduction in type pool size achieved by type shape isomorphism across the APIs of popular Java libraries.
 Run (estimated running time: 5 minutes):

 ```